dmjohnsson23/micdrop/README.md

 # MIC Drop (Migrate, Import, Convert)

+**Note: This library is still in development, and the API is expected to change with future improvements.**

 Extensible framework/library to migrate data from source to another using a declarative interface.
 The library makes elaborate (and somewhat unconventional) use of operator overloading to abstract away some boilerplate and allow you to focus on the important part: mapping data.

 At its core, the library's operation is quite simple: loop over the rows of the source data, perform some transformations, and output the transformed data to the sink.